sara-caicedo/sara-caicedo.github.io/Resources-page.md

 ---
 layout: default
-title: Another page
+title: Resources
 description: This is just another page
 ---

-## Welcome to another page
+## Welcome to the resource page

 _yay_